isomerpages/singapore-customs-cms/_temporary-import-scheme/For more information/approved-wine-event.md

 **Consumption of Wine**

 Exhibitors are strongly encouraged to consume wines that have been granted duty and GST exemption during the event.
-Duty and GST will be payable will be payable if these wines are sold, disposed, transferred locally, or used for any purpose other than sampling.
+Duty and GST will be payable if these wines are sold, disposed, transferred locally, or used for any purpose other than sampling.

 **Update of Exhibitor List**